Batyrkhan-Sk/BT2_Assignment3/README.md

 ## Features

 - Real-time price and market data from CoinGecko
-- Latest news from CryptoPanic
+- Latest news from CoinTelegraph
 - AI-powered analysis using OpenAI GPT
 - User-friendly interface with Streamlit
 - Automatic data updates